 Rip Fence and Rails

-In order to accurately rip materials or make smooth, accurate cuts, you’ll need to make sure that your table saw has a high-quality rip fence.
+A table saws rip capacity is far greater than any other retail grade power saw.
+To accurately rip materials or make smooth, accurate cuts, you’ll need to make sure that your table saw has a high-quality rip fence.

 It will need to be strong enough to provide all the support needed to precisely make the cut, all the while being able to be adjusted in accordance to the position and type of cut you’re making.